-Rushing out the door and forgetting breakfast is a non-issue with these green chile egg pop and gos!
-These egg bites make skipping breakfast nearly “impoppable”.
-Pop a couple in your mouth or in your kid’s lunch box and make a quick exit out the door.
+Rushing out the door and forgetting breakfast is a non-issue with these Hatch Chile Egg Bites!
+Pop a couple in your mouth, or in your kid’s lunch box, and make a quick exit out the door.

-Most mornings usually involve rushing to get the kiddos off to school and yourself out the door.
-It’s hard to find time to feed yourself and the family a well-balanced breakfast.
-My egg bites are a quick and simple recipe that you can make ahead of time and keep on hand for those busy morning routines.
-Just grab a few, pop them in the microwave, or eat cold, and you’re good to go.
-Bite-sized pop and gos are the way to go!
+Most mornings usually involve rushing your family and yourself to and from school and work, making it hard to find time to enjoy a well-balanced breakfast.
+These egg bites are a quick and simple recipe that you can make ahead of time and keep on-hand for those busy mornings.
+Just grab a few, pop them in the microwave, or eat cold, and you’re good-to-go!

 - 1 medium white onion, diced